 When you stock up in summer, while food is in its peak season, you get fresher food, with a lower carbon footprint.
 You support local farms and increase the economic sustainability of your own community.
-The food you preserve for winter has a higher vitamin content and less chance of food-born illness.
+The food you preserve for winter has a higher vitamin content and less chance of food-borne illness.
 Food is cheaper during harvest season at local farms than in the winter at the grocery store.
 You gain essential self-sufficiency skills that you can use to increase your well-being and enhance your lifestyle.
 You enhance your family time as you prepare together for the upcoming winter.
 Canning and preserving can be a very social time as everyone works together enjoying summer’s bounty.

 You only need your kitchen a place to store food